What Happens at the End of a Car Lease?

 If you don’t plan to turn in your vehicle at the end of a lease, you don’t have to worry about potential fees for damages.
 However, you may still want to consider making certain repairs if doing so would be worth the investment (assuming you intend to sell your vehicle to a third party after the lease period is over).

-What if I exceed my mileage allowance?
+What if I exceed my lease mileage allowance?

 When you sign a lease agreement, you agree to limit the number of miles you will drive the vehicle each year.
 In most cases, standard mileage limits on car leases range between 12,000 to 15,000 per year (though exact terms may be negotiable and can vary).[10]

 In the event you drive more miles than you agreed to in your lease agreement, you’ll have to pay a penalty when (and if) you turn in your vehicle at the end of your lease.
-This over-mileage fee ofter ranges between 15 cents to 25 cents per mile.
-If you exceed your lease by thousands of miles and your fee is 25 cents per mile, you could wind up owing thousands of dollars as a result.[9]
+This over-mileage fee often ranges between 15 cents to 25 cents per mile.
+If you exceed your lease by thousands of miles and your fee is 25 cents per mile, you could wind up owing hundreds of dollars as a result.[11]

 If you opt to buy out the car when your lease ends, no over-mileage fees will apply.
-But if you plan to turn in the vehicle you’re logging more miles than your lease allows, you may want to consider one of the following solutions.
+But if you plan to turn in the vehicle and you’re logging more miles than your lease allows, you may want to consider one of the following solutions.

 • Start saving money for the over-mileage penalty.